Cal State LA Department of Philosophy M.A. Degree

 All applicants must complete the university's online application.
 The online application process is inclusive of appropriate documents such as official transcripts, and for International Students this also includes the Financial Affidavit and/or TOEFL or IELTS scores.
 Check here for application deadlines.

-Departmental Requirements: In addition to the university requirements, the philosophy department requires a 2.75 grade point average in the last 60 semester units, official transcripts, a writing sample, and one letter of recommendation.
+Departmental Requirements: In addition to the university requirements, the philosophy department requires a 2.75 grade point average in the last 60 semester units, official transcripts, a writing sample, and one letter of recommendation, all of which are to be uploaded during the university's application process.
+A philosophy paper is preferred as the writing sample, but a statement of interest and purpose is also acceptable.
 GRE scores are not required.
 Applicants must possess a baccalaureate in philosophy or a baccalaureate with a major in a field other than philosophy supplemented by a minor in philosophy (or its equivalent in course work).
-Students who have not completed the equivalent of a minor in philosophy (21 semester units) can take them at any accredited institution before applying, or be admitted to the program as a conditional student and take the required courses at CSULA.
+Students who have not completed the equivalent of a minor in philosophy (21 semester units) can take them at any accredited institution before applying or be admitted to the program as a conditional student and take the required courses at CSULA.
 (This course work must be arranged in consultation with the philosophy department's Director of Graduate Studies to ensure that it will, together with any courses taken prior to admission, be equivalent to the general minor (PHIL 1510 or 1520 is not required for admission).)

 Under exceptional circumstances, special admission is available for students whose grade point average does not meet the 2.75 GPA standard.
 While the program maintains modest admission standards, students who succeed in the program usually have done strong undergraduate work in philosophy or related fields.